 “I think I’m attracted to those landscapes that have a tension between the natural forces and the manmade; particularly this place, which is really black terrain, being volcanic.
-I think there’s a cinematic element to the work; it has a dramatic impact that attracted me to it”.
+I think there’s a cinematic element to the work; it has a dramatic impact that attracted me to it” (Emma Stibbon, 2017).

-Stibbon describes Deception Island is “like a horseshoe of land” with a very narrow entrance protecting ships once inside.
+Stibbon describes Deception Island as “like a horseshoe of land” with a very narrow entrance protecting ships once inside.
 Historically, whaling took place on the island as they could process the carcasses inside the natural harbour.
-The industry took place from the 1900s to 1930s here.
 Stibbon has been to the Antarctic Peninsula twice on artist residencies, visiting Deception Island each time.
-She makes preparatory drawings and takes photographs on site and then formulates the composition for the final work in her studio.
-She first paints the entire block with black ink.
-Then she draws onto it in white ink.
+Her process has been to make preparatory drawings and take photographs on site and then formulate the composition for a finished work in her studio.
+In creating prints like this one she first paints the entire block with black ink, then she draws onto it in white ink.
 When she is happy with the image, she cuts into the block before inking it up and finally printing onto paper.

 The image is printed onto Japanese paper, which although it appears fragile due to its translucency, is in fact very strong and able to withstand the printing process.
 Stibbon likes the fact that the grain of the wood remains evident in the printed ink so “you really get a sense of the physicality of the material”.
 “It also means with wood, you can cut quite easily with the grain of the block; when you cut against the grain its quite snagging and physical.
 I quite like the tearing and rawness, how it determines the marks you can achieve”.
 Furthermore, woodcut allows her to work on a large scale.
 She explains “that cinematic experience, the panorama of something, the immersion of the viewer in the image, hopefully draws [the viewer] into that space”.